 - Detailed Moon Surface Imaging

 Astrophotography covers a wide variety of styles and photography subjects.
 The type of image you’re after is up to you.
-We all have our own goals and unique taste.
-Personally, deep sky astrophotography through a telescope is my biggest passion.
+We all have our own goals and unique tastes.
+Personally, deep-sky astrophotography through a telescope is my biggest passion.

 My very first steps towards deep-sky imaging were taking 15-second exposures with a Canon point-and-shoot camera through a Dobsonian Telescope.
 I believe a manual telescope like this is the best way to learn the night sky, and get a better understanding of what its actually like to spend a night under the stars.

-I did not yet know the necessity of an equatorial mount for deep sky imaging.
+I did not yet know the necessity of an equatorial telescope mount for deep-sky imaging.
 However, I was thrilled with the modest images I was capturing of the Andromeda Galaxy at the time (even if it looked like a fain ‘smudge’).

 I would aim my Canon Powershot point-and-shoot digital camera into the 25mm Plossl eyepiece that was included with my telescope.
 I had to stay completely still as the tiny sensor collected light on my object.

-They may have been fuzzy, blurry blobs of light – but I knew that I was photographing another galaxy, and that concept absolutely blew my mind.
+They may have been fuzzy, blurry blobs of light, but I knew that I was photographing another galaxy, and that concept absolutely blew my mind.
 This experience is responsible for the long road to where am I today, as a professional astrophotographer.

-A Dobsonian telescope like this is fantastic for visual observing but not suitable for deep-sky astrophotography.
+A Dobsonian telescope like this is fantastic for visual observation but not suitable for deep-sky astrophotography.

 Early Results using a DSLR

 My first few shots of the night sky were out-of-focus landscape shots of the summer constellations in my parent’s backyard.
 I didn’t own a tripod, so I would use a towel angle the camera just right for a lousy shot of the stars above.
 As this time, I wasn’t even sure how to properly focus the lens on a star.

-As amateur as those first few shots were, I could already see how the camera could capture more stars in the image than I could see with the naked eye.
-I think beginners are often shocked the first time they see the amount of stars in the sky captured through astrophotography.
+As humbling as those first few shots were, I could already see how the camera could capture more stars in the image than I could see with the naked eye.
+I think beginners are often shocked the first time they see the number of stars a camera can capture through a long-exposure image.